pawan1198/r-cheatsheets/README.md

 ### Install R on Mac
 Step – 1: Go to CRAN R Project Website.
-Step – 2: Click on the Download for (Mac) OS X link.
+Step – 2: Click the Download for (Mac) OS X link.
 Step – 3: Click on the link for the pkg file of the latest R version and save it.
-Step – 4: Double click the downloaded file and follow installation instructions.
+Step – 4: Double-click the downloaded file and follow the installation instructions.

 ### Install RStudio on Mac OS X
-Step – 1: With the r-base installed, you need to install RStudio.
+Step – 1: With the r-base installed, you must install RStudio.
 To do that, go to download RStudio and click on the download button for the RStudio desktop.
 Step – 2: Click on the link for the Mac OS X version of RStudio and save the .dmg file.
-Step – 3: Double click the downloaded file and then drag-and-drop it into your applications folder.
+Step – 3: Double-click the downloaded file and then drag-and-drop it into your applications folder.

 # Using Packages in R
 R packages are collections of functions and tools developed by the R community.
-They increase the power of R by improving existing base R functionalities, or by adding new ones.
+They increase the power of R by improving existing base R functionalities or adding new ones.
 ``` r
 ## Lets you install new packages (e.g., tidyverse package)
 install.packages("tidyverse")